tarwn/lessthandot-hugo/blogs/content/posts/2012-09-06-t-sql-window-functions-part1.md

 ## ORDER BY

 The ORDER BY clause is used to order how the partitions apply the window function.
-For instance, when an ORDER BY is present in our current illustration, it will sum all of Beth’s order amounts, but will then add Joe’s to the total as he is the next in order.
+For instance, when an ORDER BY is present in our current illustration, it will sum all of Beth's order amounts, but will then add Joe's to the total as he is the next in order.
 In the following illustration, no partition is specified so the partition is still the whole table.
 You can now see how partitions and ordering affect the window function.

 <code class="codespan">select CustomerName<br />
 	,SUM(OrderAmt) OVER () as NoParm<br />